StSchmager/ProfessionalProjects/Transaction Data Analyses/Customer ZIP-Code Analysis/ReadMe.md

-# Reading, Processing, Exporting of Point-of-Sale Transaction Data Formatted in XML
+# Reading & Processing XML Transaction Data

-This R script is pivotal to my first analysis of (customer ZIP codes extracted from) transaction data which are stored in XML files.
-The scripts take in complex, tree-structured data from thousands of XML files; each file contains sales transaction information (e.g. customer number, items purchased, sales totals, date/time, et cetera) that's collected at each checkout lane, in each retail store, each day.
-Those data are then read, munged and joined/enhanced with additional data from external data sources (e.g. customer file).
-Ultimately, the data output is simplified: compared to the initial tree-structured input data, the output consist of tabular CSV datasets with various detail levels (subsets/aggregations) that are then used for research-question based data exploration, analyses, visualizations, and communication/presentation with the help of Tableau.
+The R script 1 & 2 are pivotal to my first analysis of transaction data (analysis of customer ZIP codes contained therein) which are stored in XML files.
+These contain complex, tree-structured data from thousands of XML files since each file contains sales transaction information that's collected at each checkout lane, in each retail store, each day.
+Transaction data such as items purchased, sales totals, date/time, customer number, et cetera are then read, munged and joined/enhanced with additional data from external data sources, e.g. customer file with customer ZIP codes.
+Ultimately, the data output is simplified because -- compared to the initial tree-structured input data -- the output consist of conventional tabular CSV datasets.
+They vary by detail  due to data subsettting/aggregations) and are then used for research-question based data exploration, analyses, visualizations, and communication/presentation with the help of Tableau.

 ## Input Data
-This script takes a folder, that contains a big amount of XML files (ranging from 4,000 to more than 7,000) as its main input, loops through those files, reads the same specified information from each file repeatedly, and organizes/binds them into one major dataset.
+The reading/processing script takes in one folder (per single store) or various folders (for multiple stores), that contain a big amount of XML files (ranging from 4,000 to more than 7,000) as its main input, loops through those files (and folders in case of multi-store reading), reads the same specified information from each file repeatedly, and organizes/binds them into one major dataset.

-Each XML file contains daily point-of-sale transaction data that is recorded by cash-register scanners and stored per checkout lane at one particular store.
+Each XML file contains daily, point-of-sale transaction data that is collected by cash-register scanners and recorded by cashier entries.
 The transaction data set is additionally enhanced by joining in data from other, external data sources like a
 * Customer data set (with customer account numbers and their ZIP codes),
 * ZIP-code data set (with valid U.S. ZIP codes), and
 * Sales-paper distribution data set (with household counts per ZIP code, per store).